JoRed83/clothing-store/README.md

 and the date and time of purchase.
 It should print in the console, all purchased products with their price, the total sum, and the total discount in predefined format.

-No user input is used, the data should be predefined.
+No user input is used, the data is predefined.